julienfastre/docker-sogo/README.md

       volumes:
          # replace by your own file
          - /path/to/your/file/sogo.conf:/etc/sogo/sogo.conf
+      environment:
+         # set the timezone in environment (see https://serverfault.com/a/826222/194817)
+         - "TZ=Europe/Brussels"
    db:
       image: postgres:9.5
       # for debug purpose only: reach the database from outside